Code of Professional Conduct

 • Preservation of professional and service confidentiality for all business affairs.

-It is the company’s concern to provide reliable and equitable information to shareholders and investors.
-To this end, the relevant departments will ensure that all necessary information is provided.
+Shareholders and investors It is the company’s concern to provide reliable and equitable information to shareholders and investors.
+Finally, the relevant departments will ensure that all necessary information is provided.

 The treatment of suppliers is equitable and impartial.
 The company has drafted a Code of Conduct for suppliers, which sets out the minimum standards of ethical and responsible conduct to be respected by cooperating vendors.